Home page Site search Site

 city, someone was pointing out their house to me.
 "It's the one over there with the aspen in front,"

-she said.
 "Hmmmm.
-I really can't tell the trees apart too well in the winter, I replied.
-Then I heard
+I really can't tell the trees apart too well in the winter," I replied.
+Then I heard a

-a snicker.
-I turned around and she laughingly told me hers was the house with the Dodge Aspen
+snicker.
+I turned around and she laughingly told me her house had a Dodge Aspen sitting

 in front.